raitako-1/static-feed/README.md

 How a feed generator fulfills the `getFeedSkeleton` request is completely at their discretion.
 At the simplest end, a Feed Generator could supply a "feed" that only contains some hardcoded posts.

-For most use cases, it seems better to use Jetstream, but there are cases where firehose is better.If you want to know more, click [here](https://github.com/bluesky-social/jetstream).
+For most use cases, it seems better to use Jetstream or Turbostream, but there are cases where firehose is better.If you want to know more, click [Jetstream](https://github.com/bluesky-social/jetstream) [Turbostream](https://www.graze.social/docs/graze-turbostream).

 Depending on your algorithm, you likely do not need to keep posts around for long.
 Unless your algorithm is intended to provide "posts you missed" or something similar, you can likely garbage collect any data that is older than 48 hours.